Any business, or person filing on behalf of a business, must file the following forms and payments electronically:

 - Vending Machine Dealers’ Sales Tax (Form VM-2)

-Paid tax preparers who prepare, or employ people to prepare, 50 or more individual income tax returns a year are required to file electronically.
+- Individual Income Tax: Paid tax preparers who prepare, or employ people to prepare, 50 or more individual income tax returns a year are required to file electronically.
 If they prepare 50 or more returns in a taxable year, then for each year after, they must file all individual income tax returns electronically.

-If electronic filing causes undue hardship?
+What if electronic filing causes undue hardship?

 You may request a temporary waiver by submitting an Electronic Filing Waiver Request, citing your specific hardship.
 All waivers are temporary and must be renewed annually.